isomerpages/dis-dotc/_our-products/Products/Trackr.md

 <h2>Instrument your readiness with Trackr</h2>
 <p></p><a class="isomer-image-wrapper" href="https://app.trackr.gov.sg/"><img style="width: 90%;" height="auto" width="100%" alt="" src="/images/Black_Horizontal_4x.png"></a>
 <p>In government operations, readiness depends on effective tracking and
-management of statuses, activities, and metrics.
-Trackr, a robust web-based platform, addresses the limitations of manual tracking systems by enhancing efficiency and transparency.</p>
+management of statuses, activities, and metrics. <a href="https://app.trackr.gov.sg/" rel="noopener nofollow" target="_blank">Trackr</a>, a robust web-based platform, addresses the limitations of manual tracking systems by enhancing efficiency and transparency.</p>
 <p>Accessible via mobile devices with a Singpass login, Trackr enables users
 to create, edit, and manage activities, update attendance records, and compute tracking metrics automatically.
 Real-time monitoring views at individual